 The articles of incorporation of the Company provide that the Board shall consist of not less than 1 and not more than 10 directors, which number is to be determined, from time to time, by resolution of the Board.
 The members of the Board are elected annually.
 Each director holds office until the next annual meeting of shareholders or until their successor is elected or appointed.
-The mandate of Georges Cohen, Richard R. Faucher, Benjamin Cohen, Julien Cohen, Michel Doyon, Claude Goulet and Christian Marti will expire at the date of the Meeting unless re-elected.
-Management proposes to elect nine (9) directors at the Meeting, all of which are current directors of the Company, other than Gerard de Hert and Thomas Lagree.
+The mandate of Georges Cohen, Richard R. Faucher, Claude Goulet, Benjamin Cohen, Aurélien Bonneviot, Matthew Sharples, Julien Cohen, Gérard de Hert and Thomas Lagrée will expire at the date of the Meeting unless re-elected.
+Management proposes to elect nine (9) directors at the Meeting, all of which are current directors of the Company.
 The nine (9) persons mentioned hereunder will be proposed for election as directors of the Company until the next annual meeting of shareholders.